Ares-Developers/Ares-docs/new/buildings/spybehavior.rst

 </new/reverseengineerlogic>`.

 :tagdef:`[BuildingType]SpyEffect.UndoReverseEngineer=boolean`
-  **NEW EFFECT** Enables Spies to disable all reverse-engineered technology from that building.
+  **NEW EFFECT** Whether spying this building will remove all technology the infiltrated player has reverse-engineered so far.
 Defaults to :value:`no`.

 .. versionadded:: 0.2